 Car Dent Pullers: Do DIY Dent Removal Kits Work?

-These dent removal kits pull dents from the outside.
-Unlike Paintless Dent Removal techniques, which push dents out from the inside.
-They are widely available and cheap to buy.
-But do they work?
+Dent removal kits (or dent repair kits) pull dents from the outside of the car, unlike Paintless Dent Removal techniques, which push dents out from the inside.
+Car dent pullers are widely available and cheap to buy, but do they work?

-Before you attempt a DIY dent removal, read our advice on the types available, and when to choose a professional dent repair.
+Before you attempt a DIY dent removal, read our advice on the types of car dent pullers available and when to choose a professional dent repair service.

-Car dent pullers lifts dents out of car bodywork and straightens the metal out.
-There are two main types; suction and glue kits.
+Car dent pullers lift dents out of car bodywork and straighten the metal out.
+There are two main types of pullers: suction and glue kits.

-Suction dent pullers: these work like plungers, attach it to the dent and pull it up towards you to remove the dent.
+Suction dent pullers work like plungers, you attach it to the dent and pull it up towards you to remove the dent.

-Glue dent puller kits: these involve glueing a flat pulling tab directly onto the dent.
+Glue dent puller kits involve gluing a flat pulling tab directly onto the dent.
 The pulling tab has a screw function, so you twist the handle to pull the tab up and away from the car.

 Please note: We do not advise you to use any dent puller kit that requires you to drill holes into the dent.

 Do they work?